Metformin begins working within 24-48 hours but full effects take 8-12 weeks

 Metformin begins its work almost immediately after ingestion, though patients may not notice dramatic changes in their blood glucose readings right away.
 Within the first 24 to 48 hours of taking metformin, the medication starts to reduce glucose production in the liver, which is one of its primary mechanisms of action.
 This hepatic glucose suppression is particularly important for controlling fasting blood sugar levels, which tend to be elevated in people with type 2 diabetes.

 During the first week of treatment, many patients experience some improvement in their fasting glucose levels, though the changes may be subtle.
 The medication also begins to enhance insulin sensitivity in muscle tissues, allowing cells to utilize glucose more effectively.
 However, these early changes are often modest, and patients shouldn't expect to see their blood sugar levels return to normal ranges immediately.
 It's worth noting that during this initial period, some individuals may experience gastrointestinal side effects such as nausea, diarrhea, or stomach upset.
-These symptoms are generally temporary and tend to diminish as the body adjusts to the medication, much like how long does it take for gabapentin to work varies between individuals based on their body's adjustment period.
+These symptoms are generally temporary and tend to diminish as the body adjusts to the medication, much like how long it takes for gabapentin to work varies between individuals based on their body's adjustment period.

 The Building Phase: Weeks Two Through Eight